chijosh/fe-challenge/README.md

 ## The task

-* Try to imagine a wild product owner approaching you and wanting to improve the shopping experience for our customers.
-The following requirements are specified:
+_Try to imagine a wild product owner approaching you and wanting to improve the shopping experience for our customers.
+The following requirements are specified_

 * As a customer I want to be able to select products from the drop down list.